olop4444/LoLView/README.md

+This (unfinished) app lets you view a summoner's match history and current match, along with a bit of other information about them.
+You can also watch League Twitch streams from it.
+Work is currently on hold, but will be resumed in the fall.

+Disclaimer:
 LoLView isn't endorsed by Riot Games and doesn't reflect the views or opinions of Riot Games or anyone officially involved in producing or managing League of Legends.
-League of Legends and Riot Games are trademarks or registered trademarks of Riot Games, Inc. League of Legends © Riot Games, Inc.
+League of Legends and Riot Games are trademarks or registered trademarks of Riot Games, Inc. League of Legends Â© Riot Games, Inc.

-TODO:
+Todo list (incomplete):
-Bard/Luden's icons
+* Bard/Luden's icons (waiting on Riot to update their API)
-Summoner spells, runes, masteries as hide/unhide Summoner stats: average % champ damage of team, average kill participation, average death participation Click on match: opens match page
+* Click on match: opens match page
-Favorites
+* Favorites
+* Fix stream size and orientation
+* Improve speed of performance